lc-studios-mc/scp-dystopia-2.0-attempt/INSTALL.md

 This page explains how you can install the SCP: Dystopia addon on your Minecraft Bedrock.

-If you want it in development state without waiting for a proper release, go to the [Build from source](#build-from-source) section.
+If you want it in development state without waiting for a proper release, read the [Build from source](#build-from-source) section below.

 ## Installing a normal release